Canadian National 3502

 CN 3553, an MLW M420.
 Although not the same unit, it is the same locomotive model.

-Canadian National 3502 was an MLW M-420W diesel-electric locomotive that was owned and operated by the Canadian National Railway (CN) and which became famous when it served as an emergency generator for the city of Boucherville, Quebec, during a severe snowstorm in 1998.
+Canadian National 3502 was an MLW M-420W diesel-electric locomotive that was owned and operated by the Canadian National Railway (CN) and which became famous when it served as an emergency generator for the city of Boucherville, Quebec, during a severe icestorm in 1998.

 General history

 CN 3502 (s/n 6071-03) was built in May 1973 by the Montreal Locomotive Works as an M-420W diesel-electric locomotive.
 It was built as part of a batch of CN units, with CN 3502 being order number 4929.

 After entering revenue service with CN, the locomotive initially had the running number 2502.
 It was renumbered with the running number 3502 in 1987, after having its fuel and sandbox capacity reduced.
 These modifications were removed in 1994, with the locomotive retaining its new running number.

 In 1998, after being repaired from its use as a generator in Boucherville, CN 3502 was sold to the Ottawa Valley Railway.
 In 1999 the locomotive was sold again, this time going to the Southern Ontario Railway, where it would remain until 2003 when it was sold to the Hudson Bay Railway.
 It remained in use with the Hudson Bay Railway until 2007, when it was withdrawn and scrapped.